spm/spm-docs/docs/tutorials/beginners/haemodynamic_modelling.md

 [p,t] = t_stat(ya,Xa,c)
 ```

 We can also do F tests this way.
-For example, to test whether a statisticaly significant amount of variance is expained by any of the task types, we could do an F test with the following contrast matrix:
+For example, to test whether a statisticaly significant amount of variance is explained by any of the task types, we could do an F test with the following contrast matrix:
 ```matlab
 C     = [1 0 0 0  0 0 0 0 0
          0 1 0 0  0 0 0 0 0